2006 Pacific typhoon season: International names

-During the season 22 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
+During the season 23 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.
-After the season the Typhoon Committee retired the names Chanchu, Bilis, Saomai, Xangsane and Durian.
-This ties 2006 with 2019 and 2020 for the second-most retired international names in a typhoon season, behind only 2022.
-They were replaced with Sanba, Maliksi, Son-Tinh, Leepi and Mangkhut, respectively.
-Also, after this season the names Kaemi and Chebi changed to Gaemi and Jebi, because it was found out that those names were misspellings.
+Following the season, Kaemi and Chebi had their spellings corrected to Gaemi and Jebi, as they were previously misspelled.

+Other names

+If a tropical cyclone enters the Western Pacific basin from the Eastern and Central Pacific basin (west of 180°E), it will retain the name assigned to it by the National Hurricane Center (NHC) and Central Pacific Hurricane Center (CPHC).
+The following storms were named in this manner.